 Where and when is it delivered?

-Most support is in the home but volunteers may also accompany participants to group sessions at local venues or meet with parents outside the home if isolation is an issue to help them access local support services, or provide support over the phone or via video calls.
+Most support is provided in the home but volunteer befrienders may also accompany parents to group sessions at local venues, meet with them outside the home to help them access local support services, or provide support over the phone or via video calls.
 All support is tailored to the family’s needs.

 The team also runs group sessions such as ‘My Baby and Me’ to show parents how to be their baby’s best toy, and teach them about attachment and bonding, understanding their baby, and baby brain development.

 Who delivers the Perinatal Support Service?

 This project is delivered by Family Action, a charity with lots of experience delivering this type of work.

 Pregnant women identified as potentially benefiting from this project will be referred by their midwife, doctor, health visitor, or Family Hub.
 Families can also find out about accessing the project directly by contacting Family Action at [email protected], by ringing 07966 926849 or calling the office on 01274 651652.
 You can also find the service here on Facebook.